Regular checkups are essential to your health, but you might be getting screenings that you no longer need. Here’s what you need to know.

 Is your calendar always clogged with doctor appointments?
-Are you sick of being pricked, poked, and prodded?
 Do you ever wonder if you really need all of the medical tests you’ve been getting?
-We have good news about getting older: You might be able to cross a few standard screenings off your to-do list.
+It turns out you might be able to cross a few standard screenings off your to-do list.

 Regular checkups are essential to your health, especially if you suffer from any chronic health conditions.
 And certain tests—such as routine blood work and blood pressure checks—are always going to be important.
 Your doctor might also send you for tests designed to help figure out what’s going on when you are sick, and those might not be avoidable (though it never hurts to ask or get a second opinion).

-But as you get older, there are a number of tests that you might be able to ditch.
+But as you get older, there are a number of tests that you may no longer need.
 For example, you may not need certain cancer screenings that are specifically designed to catch the disease in its earliest stages.

 1. Pap Smears